Dallas Wings guard Paige Bueckers brings the ball up court against the Indiana Fever during a preseason game at Gainbridge Fieldhouse.

 “A lot of players came back stronger and in better shape than last year,” Berger told Dallas Hoops Journal.
 “We also have great shot blockers.
 Having someone like Alanna Smith behind you, she’s one of the best in the league, gives guards confidence to pressure the ball more.
 You can be more aggressive knowing you have that kind of protection behind you.”

-Aziaha James Owns the Bench Rotation
+Aziaha James Shines Off the Bench

 The 17-point night James produced from the bench was the most consequential individual performance not named Bueckers or Siegrist.
 The second-year guard out of NC State played 31 minutes, the most of any Wings player, and converted that workload into 7-for-7 free-throw shooting, 7 rebounds, 3 assists, and a team-high 4 steals.